Betoken/Whitepaper/BetokenWhitepaper.md

 There are four central ideas behind Betoken's solution to Incentivized Meritocracy:

-1. Control is denoted using a custom ERC20 token that must be staked when making investments for the fund, and the amount of the stake is proportional to the amount of investment.
+1. Control is denoted using Kairo (KRO) — Betoken custom ERC20 token — that must be staked when making investments for the fund, and the amount of the stake is proportional to the amount of investment.
-2. The control tokens are valuable, in that holders of the token can expect income proportional to the amount of tokens they hold.
+2. The control token KRO is valuable, in that holders of the token can expect income proportional to the amount of KRO they hold.
-3. Good investment decisions are rewarded with control tokens proportional to both the quality (ROI) and the quantity (profit / prevented loss) of the investment decision.
+3. Good investment decisions are rewarded with KRO proportional to both the quality (ROI) and the quantity (profit / prevented loss) of the investment decision.
-4. Bad investment decisions receive penalties in control tokens proportional to both how far below 0 the ROIs were and how much money they lost.
+4. Bad investment decisions receive penalties in KRO proportional to both how far below 0 the ROIs were and how much money they lost.

 We provide below a description of how Betoken functions and details of Betoken's Incentivized Meritocracy.